FAQ- File Preparation

 You must own a copy of Adobe Distiller standard or professional in order to create press ready, high quality pdf files suitable for offset printing.
 When distilling PDF files, use the “Press Quality” setting.
 The method used to get to this setting varies from one program to the next, but once you are at the “Acrobat Distiller” window, in the Adobe PDF Settings – Default Settings dropdown window, change the default setting to “Press Quality” and close the Distiller window.
 Make sure the fonts are embeded and any spot colors are specified properly.
 PDF files made with the native MAC OSX print as pdf option will NOT work for commercial color printing purposes.

 Not sure how to make a poster?
 Want to create large format prints or design a custom banner?
-Our online poster and banner software walks you through the steps of designing posters, banners, art prints and signs.
-We use recycled banner material and offer all custom poster sizes. and we offer free online design templates!
+Our online poster and banner software walks you through the steps of designing posters, banners, art prints, retractable banners and signs.
 Our free banner creation software offers banner templates and poster design options for wide format printing.